Braathen wins 1st World Cup slalom of the season - WHIZ News

 The Norwegian skier let out a yell and thumped his chest after seeing his time on the board and then he just had to wait for his compatriot and defending World Cup slalom champion Henrik Kristoffersen, who had a slender lead of 0.07 seconds from the first run.

-However, Kristoffersen made a couple of errors on the Face de Bellevarde course in Val d’Isère to finish sixth, 1.35 behind Braathen.
+However, an error-strewn run from Kristoffersen on the Face de Bellevarde course in Val d’Isère dropped him to sixth, 1.35 behind Braathen.

+“Man, I just want to do it again,” the 22-year-old Braathen said.
+“It’s an amazing feeling right now.

+“I’ll admit I’ve had a great pre-season, to be able to deliver what I’ve been delivering in practice today at the race was simply amazing.
+I love this place so to be here on the top of the podium today is just magical.”

 Olympic champion Clément Noël, silver medallist Johannes Strolz and Atle Lie McGrath went out of the race in the first run after straddling gates as three of the first nine skiers failed to finish.